gasolin/saihubot/README.md

 ## Features

 * Chatbot works in your browser, without server setup.
-* Written in plain Javascript, compatible with most browsers
+* Written in plain Javascript, compatible with modern browsers
 * Structure was inspired by [hubot](https://github.com/github/hubot/)
   * Regex based message matching
   * Could write adapter to fully cooperate with your web UI